-- Other Facilities: Dog-friendly – for a £25 charge, your 4-legged friend will receive a welcome pack – a mat, water bowl, and tasty treats.
+- Other Facilities: Dog-friendly; for a £25 charge, your 4-legged friend will receive a welcome pack – a mat, water bowl, and tasty treats.
 Not available in the feature rooms.

-The Gonville Hotel – Food and Drink
+Gonville – Food and Drink

 - Lounge/Bar: Atrium Bar – Relax in a velvet armchair and try a locally produced gin or a bespoke cocktail, such as the Burnt Breakfast Martini.
 Adding to the cool vibe, there is free live jazz every Friday and Saturday night.
 Open daily until 11 pm.